European-Unified-ID/EUID-docs/api/v2/sdks/client-side-identity.md

 ## Workflow Overview

-The high-level client-side workflow for establishing UID2 identity using the SDK consists of the following steps:
+The high-level client-side workflow for establishing EUID identity using the SDK consists of the following steps:

 1. Register a callback function using the [Array Push Pattern](#array-push-pattern).
 2. When your callback receives the `SdkLoaded` event, initialize the SDK using the [init](#initopts-object-void) function.
 3. Wait for your event listener to receive the `InitCompleted` event.
 The event data indicates the identity availability:
 	- If the identity is available, it is returned in the event payload.
 The SDK sets up a [background token auto-refresh](#background-token-auto-refresh).
 	- If the identity is unavailable, the `identity` property on the payload is null.
-No UID2 is available until you [provide a valid identity](#provide-identity).
+No EUID is available until you [provide a valid identity](#provide-identity).
 4. Handle the `IdentityUpdated` callback event that indicates changes to the identity.

 	 The `identity` property on the event payload either contains the new identity, or is null if a valid identity is not available.
 5. Handle the identity based on its state:
 	- If the advertising token is available, use it to initiate requests for targeted advertising.
-	- If the advertising token is not available, either use untargeted advertising or redirect the user to your UID2 login with the consent form.
+	- If the advertising token is not available, either use untargeted advertising or redirect the user to your EUID login with the consent form.

 For more detailed web integration steps, see [Server-Side Integration Guide for JavaScript](../guides/integration-javascript-server-side.md).